 The board has the following standing committees: audit committee and nominating committee.
-Because the fund has not commenced operations as of the date of this SAI, there have been no committee meetings with respect to the fund
+Because the fund is new as of the date of this SAI, there have been no committee meetings with respect to the fund.

 Board Members' Fund Share Ownership